-Keiller was claiming to be the original creator of the Dundee cake by 1929.
-Dundee cake was the bakery division’s highest selling line, followed by shortbread.
+Keiller claimed to be the original inventor of the Dundee cake by 1929.
+Dundee cake was the highest selling line of the bakery division, followed by shortbread.

 Keiller supplied the King (marmalade) and Queen (chocolate) by royal appointment by 1931.

-Keiller gained a licence to produce Toblerone in the UK in 1932.
+Keiller gained a licence to produce Toblerone in the UK from 1932.

 All Keiller chocolate and confectionery production was centralised at Dundee from 1935, taking the number employed to around 900.
-In 1947 the Albert Square factory was closed, and production was relocated to new premises in the city at Maryfield.
+The Albert Square factory was closed in 1947, and production was relocated to new premises in the city at Maryfield.

-By 1946 Keiller operation a chain of bakeries around the Dundee area.
-In 1948 Keiller opened its first retail shop in Blairgowrie, Scotland.
+Keiller operated a chain of bakeries around the Dundee area by 1946.
+Keiller opened its first retail shop in Blairgowrie, Scotland in 1948.

-By the 1950s, shortbread was the company’s highest selling export.
+Shortbread was the company’s highest selling export by the 1950s.
 America, the Middle East and the Far East were the principal overseas markets.

-Keiller preserves manufacture was transferred from Silvertown to Dundee in 1952, leaving Silvertown to produce Crosse & Blackwell branded goods.
+Keiller preserves manufacturing was transferred from Silvertown to Dundee in 1952, leaving Silvertown to produce Crosse & Blackwell branded goods.